onweru/compose/exampleSite/content/docs/compose/use-tina-cms.md

 ## Prerequisites !!

 Obviously you ought to have __a github account__.
 This is where your website source will live.
-Basically, Tina will read from github and write (commmit) to your github repo.
+Basically, Tina will read from github and write (commit) to your github repo.

 {{< tip "warning" >}}
 Gitlab or bitbucket will work too.
 Just check their [implementation here](https://Tina.io/docs/git-sync/gitlab/).
 Happy fishing.